Here's why conservatives are freaking out about the Alabama abortion ban

 That began to be the absolutist argument—that sometimes, some is the equivalent of none, because you’re never actually moving on to more.
 If the public is only willing to support so many restrictions, that’s kind of where you’re stuck.

 There was another instance in the early ’80s.
 Everyone expected Congress to be able to pass a constitutional amendment [on abortion].
-The pragmatists in the movement thought the best they could do was a proposal by [former Utah Sen.] Orrin Hatch that would state that there was no constitutional right to abortion.
+The pragmatists in the movement thought the best they could do was a proposal by [former Utah Sen.] Orrin Hatch that would state there was no constitutional right to abortion.
 It wouldn’t actually ban any abortions; it would just let the states do that.
 A lot of the absolutists were really angry about this, and so they basically deep-sixed it.

-The pragmatists say this isn’t just about the GOP—this is about shaping public opinion, and to some degree, abortion politics have to follow popular opinion.
+The pragmatists say this isn’t just about the GOP—this is about shaping public opinion, and to some degree, abortion politics has to follow popular opinion.
 Absolutists believe that unless you stick to your principles, you’ll never change public opinion.
 That’s the crux of the disagreement.
-What’s different now is that the absolutist groups are, in some ways, copying the pragmatist playbook in the sense that they’re mostly operating in legislatures and courts and not focusing as exclusively on things like protests outside clinics and other non-legal or lobbying tactics.
+What’s different now is that the absolutist groups are in some ways copying the pragmatist playbook in the sense that they’re mostly operating in legislatures and courts and not focusing as exclusively on things like protests outside clinics and other nonlegal or lobbying tactics.

 MJ: The Alabama law has gotten a lot of attention for not having exceptions in cases of rape or incest.
 Why did anti-abortion activists accept those concessions before, if they were opposed to abortion in all instances?